TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 `flex-basis` sets the initial size of a flex item, so any sort of `flex-grow`ing or `flex-shrink`ing starts from that baseline size.
 The shorthand value defaults to `flex-basis: 0%`.
 The reason we had to change it to `auto` in the `flex-shrink` example is that with the basis set to `0`, those items would ignore the item's width, and everything would shrink evenly.
 Using `auto` as a flex-basis tells the item to check for a width declaration (`width: 250px`).

-> #### Important note about flex-basis:
+> #### Important note about flex-basis
 >
 > There is a difference between the default value of `flex-basis` and the way the `flex` shorthand defines it if no `flex-basis` is given.
 The actual default value for `flex-basis` is `auto`, but when you specify `flex: 1` on an element, it interprets that as `flex: 1 1 0`.
-If you want to _only_ adjust an item's `flex-grow` you can do so directly, without the shorthand.
+If you want to *only* adjust an item's `flex-grow` you can do so directly, without the shorthand.
 Or you can be more verbose and use the full 3 value shorthand `flex: 1 1 auto`, which is also equivalent to using `flex: auto`.

 > #### What is flex: auto?
 >